 Adelphi was also recognized in the report’s first-ever list of colleges in its National Universities ranking category that are overperforming in ensuring student success.
 In November 2012, Adelphi was ranked as a Top 15 Overperformer in undergraduate academic reputation.

 U.S. News has also named Adelphi’s College of Nursing and Public Health and the School of Social Work to their Best Graduate Schools list; we have also been ranked as one of the Best Colleges for Veterans.

-Adelphi has been recognized by the Fiske Guide to Colleges as one of the nation’s “best and most interesting” institutions and for eight consecutive years has been listed among a select number of Best Buys in higher education.
+Adelphi has been recognized by the Fiske Guide to Colleges as one of the nation’s “best and most interesting” institutions and for nine consecutive years has been listed among a select number of Best Buys in higher education.
 Only 25 private institutions in the country receive this distinction each year.
 Accolades such as this offer an independent evaluation on how the school fares on the tuition-centric topic of return on investment.

 Adelphi, the first private, coeducational institution of higher education on Long Island, has recently been recognized by the Colleges of Distinction organization.
 This evaluation includes factors such as being respected by education professionals, having a strong focus on teaching undergraduates, providing a wide variety of experiential learning opportunities, promoting an active campus life and offering an undergraduate education that is highly valued by graduate programs and employers.